Episcopal Church in Jerusalem and the Middle East: Twentieth century

 An Anglican Bishop of Egypt was appointed in 1968, and, in 1974, the first Egyptian bishop, Ishaq Musaad, was consecrated.
 In 1976, Faik Haddad became the first Palestinian Anglican bishop in Jerusalem.

 In 1976, the structure of the Anglican church in the region was overhauled.
 Jerusalem became an ordinary bishopric and the four dioceses had equal status in the Province of Jerusalem and the Middle East.
 The Archbishop of Canterbury relinquished his metropolitan authority to a Presiding Bishop and the Central Synod, with the four dioceses rotating the responsibility of the Bishop President and synodical leadership.
 The central synod includes the four dioceses of the Province of Jerusalem and the Middle East.
 In Jerusalem when a bishop reaches the age of 68 a coadjutor bishop should be elected to work alongside the bishop for two years. while the Bishops in Egypt and Iran are elected without working alongside the former bishop; and the Bishop of Cyprus and the Gulf was appointed by the Archbishop of Canterbury.
 Due to the difficult situation in Iran since the 1970's various Bishops or Vicars General have been appointed to serve in the position, often residing outside the country.

 The Diocese of Egypt was expanded to take in the chaplaincies of Ethiopia, Somalia, Libya, Tunisia and Algeria.
-Sudan became a fully separate and independent province.
+Sudan became a fully separate and independent province; it was further divided into Sudan and South Sudan.

 In 1970, the Cathedral of All Saints in Cairo was demolished to make way for a new Nile bridge.
 In 1977, work on a new building on Zamalek was begun, and completed in 1988.

 In June 2020 the Diocese of Egypt left the province, split into four dioceses, and was formed into an autonomous province named the Episcopal/Anglican Province of Alexandria.